Michael Wills

 Michael David Wills, Baron Wills PC (born 20 May 1952) is a British politician and life peer who served as Minister of State for Justice from 2007 to 2010.
 A member of the Labour Party, he was Member of Parliament (MP) for Swindon North from 1997 to 2010.

 Early life

-Wills was born in 1952 to Stephen Wills and his wife Elizabeth (nee McKeowen).
+Wills was born in 1952 to Stephen Wills and his wife Elizabeth (née McKeowen).
 He has a younger sister.
 He went to the independent Haberdashers' Boys' School in Elstree, Hertfordshire and studied at Clare College, Cambridge, where he graduated with a double first in History (BA).
 Following that, he joined the diplomatic service, gaining the highest mark in the entrance exam.

 He worked for HM Diplomatic Service from 1976 to 1980.
 He became a researcher for London Weekend Television from 1980 to 1984, being a colleague of Peter Mandelson.
 From 1984 to 1997, he was a Director of Juniper Productions.